Case 143: Music video

 An accompanying music video for "Case 143" was uploaded, along with the single on October 7, 2022.
 Directed by 725 of SL8, the music video starts with the heart-shaped monster, utilizing CGI elements, infecting Felix, then all members, so Changbin calls the police officers, who are also Stray Kids.
 The police officers go to examine the crime scene and try to arrest the monsters and monster-infected Stray Kids.
 The first has been arrested, but the latter still falls in love.
 The police officers pull the big plug, and the set collapses.
 Then, the video is paused, and Seungmin rewinds it back.
 The falling-in-love Stray Kids put the plug back to stop collapsing, and they break the video as glass to leave it.
+The music video surpassed 100 million views on YouTube on March 28, 2023, becoming their ninth music video to reach this milestone.

 The performance video was uploaded on October 15, showing the choreography scene shot at the front of car wash and the street.
 The Japanese version's music video premiered on January 22, 2023.
 It was produced by Japanese illustrator Kawaisouni!, and serves as a frame-by-frame animated remake of the original music video.
 Characters made by Kawaisouni!, Opanchu Usagi and Npochamu, also appeared in the music video.